Nathan Chen’s near-perfect skate wins long-sought gold

 All that was left for Hanyu was a go-for-broke shot at the quad axel, a 4 1/2-revolution jump that has never been landed in competition.
 He came close, but couldn’t quite hold onto the landing, then fell again on his quad salchow before an emotional finish to what could be his final performance on Olympic ice.

-His score left him fourth, behind his two teammates.
+His score left Hanyu in fourth, just out of the medals behind his two teammates.

 And, of course, behind the new American champion.